JanitorialMess/Embedstiny/README.md

 <p>
   <a href="https://github.com/JanitorialMess/Embedstiny/releases/latest" target="_blank"><img src="https://img.shields.io/github/downloads/JanitorialMess/Embedstiny/latest/embedstiny-0.2.4.chromium.zip?style=for-the-badge&logo=GoogleChrome&label=DOWNLOAD%20CHROMIUM&color=blue" alt="Get Embedstiny for Chrome"></a>
 </p>

-To sideload the Embedstiny extension for Chrome, follow these steps:

 1. [Download latest release](https://github.com/JanitorialMess/Embedstiny/releases/latest) and unzip the archive.
 2. Open Chrome and go to the Extensions page by clicking the menu button (three vertical dots) in the top-right corner, then selecting "More tools" > "Extensions".
 Alternatively, you can type `chrome://extensions` in the address bar and press Enter.